danielpassy/irrigation-system/README.md

 npm install
 ```

-set up your credentials on credentials.json and you're good to go
+rename credentials_example.json to credentials.json, edit with your credentials and you're good to go

 ## Usage